Christmas at Cattle Hill

-Christmas at Cattle Hill (Jul på KuToppen) is a 2020 Norwegian 3D computer-animated Christmas film directed by Will Ashurst from a screenplay by Ole Christian Solbakken.
+Christmas at Cattle Hill (Jul på KuToppen) is a 2020 Norwegian animated Christmas film directed by Will Ashurst from a screenplay by Ole Christian Solbakken.
 A sequel to Cattle Hill (2018), it was produced by Qvisten Animation.
 Heidi Palm Sandberg and Ove Heiborg acted as producers.
 Christmas at Cattle Hill was released theatrically in Norway on 6 November 2020, grossing $1,088,688.

 Premise

 Klara is excited to spend her first Christmas on Cattle Hill with her father.
 But when her father is unexpectedly called away for work, Klara sees it as an opportunity to transform Cattle Hill into a Christmas paradise with the aid of a cheeky Christmas elf.